DustDevelopment/qb-LifeInvader/README.md

 ## Credit
 Credit for the original code goes to oOosayeroo Scripts.
-I used their code as a foundation and modified it to create the LifeEvader heist.
+I used their code as a foundation and modified it to create the Lifeinvader heist.
 He appoved for me to use it.

 ## Add to qb-core/shared/items.lua